s9tpepper/tome/notes.md

 [x] (MVP) Add file handling
 [x] (MVP) Add x-www-form-urlencoded handling
 [x] (MVP) Fix extension handling in requests.rs:92
-[ ] (MVP?)
-Pretty print responses that are minified [x] (MVP) Fix selected/unselected colors of floating windows with text lists, like file selector, apply theme colors [x] (MVP) Fix auto-focus for popups that have inputs, so the first input is automatically in focus [x] (MVP) Update cursor in text inputs to use a color from the app theme [x] (MVP) Refactor out old textinput components for the newer shared edit_input.rs [x] (MVP) Style the Success/Error popups with app theme colors [ ] (MVP) Project/Request variables, like for tokens so you don't have to copy/paste tokens for every request [ ] ***CODE GEN: Header Variables should become function arguments once variables are a thing in requests [x] (MVP) Project window add button
+[x] (MVP) Fix selected/unselected colors of floating windows with text lists, like file selector, apply theme colors [x] (MVP) Fix auto-focus for popups that have inputs, so the first input is automatically in focus [x] (MVP) Update cursor in text inputs to use a color from the app theme [x] (MVP) Refactor out old textinput components for the newer shared edit_input.rs [x] (MVP) Style the Success/Error popups with app theme colors [x] (MVP) Project/Request variables, like for tokens so you don't have to copy/paste tokens for every request [x] (MVP) Project window add button
 [x] (MVP) Project window delete button
 [x] (MVP) Project window rename button doesn't do anything